-Blood oranges are so named because their flesh is blood red and there’s nothing like the gorgeous pink colour they give this seasonal recipe.
+Blood oranges are so named because their flesh varies in colour from dark orange to blood red.
+They give this seasonal recipe a gorgeous pink colour.
 However, you can definitely use ordinary oranges when blood oranges are not available.
 I have seen blood orange juice on sale out of season in US supermarkets and while fresh, in season is always better I honestly cannot see why this would not work – although this does leave you without orange rind for the recipe.
 In this case I’d simply use the grated rind (zest) of an ordinary orange.
 Did you know you can store grated orange zest in the freezer?
 If I’m squeezing fresh oranges I almost always grate the rind and freeze it to use in recipes at a later date.

 - the zest of two blood oranges

 - Put the blood orange juice and zest in the bowl of an electric mixer along with the icing sugar.

 - Beat on low just to dissolve the sugar.

 - Add the double cream and whip on high speed until the mixture nearly reaches the soft peak stage.

 - Whip in the Cointreau and orange flower water (if using).